VR-25/acc/README.md

 It's the ability of running off the charger.
 The battery behaves as if it were physically disconnected from the device.
-The primary indicator of idle mode is charging current within -11 and 11 milliamps.
+The primary indicator of idle mode is charging current around 0 mA.
+One can customize idleThreshold (absolute value).

+Idle mode is great for extended device use (e.g., GPS navigation, gaming, server).
+Use it when the charger must be plugged for a long time (or permanently).

+IMPORTANT: lithium batteries have the longest lifespan when kept about 40-60% charged (about 3.7-3.9ish Volts).
+That said, try not to use idle mode above 60% too often.

 Not all devices support the "native" idle mode.
 Hence, variants of "emulated" idle mode are available: